-Studies show that, regardless of culture, men play differently with children than women, and babies benefit from both kinds of play.
+Studies show that, regardless of culture, men play differently with babies than women, and babies benefit from both kinds of play.
 “While women tend to cuddle with baby, men tend to pick baby up, hold them out front and walk their fingers along them from the bottom to the top,” says Dr. Clinton.
 “It’s terrific because mom is soothing and dad activates excitement so the little one hears dad’s voice and gets excited.”
 This applies to grandpas, uncles and male friends, too.

 By talking to your baby, you are helping them develop their vocabulary even when they’re infants.
 “All that babbling and cooing that’s going on early, that’s the child’s prelanguage skills developing,” said Clyde.
 “Babies express their needs and start to communicate in a variety of ways.
 Parents need to recognize that’s communication.”
 Studies have shown that the number of words a child learns by the age of three grows in direct correlation to how many words are spoken in the home.

-Cuddling with your baby is as important as being active with them.
+Cuddling with your baby is as important to their brain development as being active with them.
 “Don’t make it all about language and brain,” said Clyde.
 As with so much parenting advice, it’s all about balance.
 “If we’re frantically saying to new parents that they have to make every single moment count, their presence is being stolen by their anxiety.
 When you’re connecting with your child, think about what you’re doing with your child as a person, not about whether you’re building your child’s brain.”

 Denise Davy has written extensively about children’s mental health, and has won a journalism award from the Canadian Institutes of Health Research to study the link between poverty and children’s mental health.

 Originally published in ParentsCanada magazine, May/June 2013.